 - Each day’s drive has at least one mandatory checkpoint.
 Each entrant is required to take a photo of their car at the checkpoint and show it to Drag Challenge officials when they hand their timeslip in.
 Please take your photo and move on so other entrants have space to take their photos.

 - Competitors may be scrutineered at each drag strip before running.
 All drivers must be present.
 It is up to the entrant to ensure their vehicle will pass tech inspection at each track for their ET and speed capabilities.
-ANDRA licences will be the only race licences accepted – no IHRA licences allowed.
+For the five-day Drag Challenge we run ANDRA rules and licences.
+At Drag Challenge Weekend we run IHRA rules at Willowbank, while Warwick Dragway have their own license which can be purchased on the day of racing.

 - Competitors will be allowed to make as many passes as they wish each day on a first-come, first-served basis, until the race director announces the staging lanes are closed.
 Drag strip sessions may be divided into run groups.
 Times and details will be announced at the drivers’ meeting and may change from day to day, depending on conditions.